mwmlln/hangman/README.md

     * Clear feedback for their action
     * Graphical display for fun factor

-* A returning user would like to have the following additional
+* A returning user would like to have the following in addition to above
    * Quick response time
    * Clear feedback for their input
    * Choice of difficulty level
-   * Choice to skip the instruction and return to the game
+   * Choice to skip the instruction and start the game

 * As a site creator I would like to provide:
   * Interactive game that runs on terminal
   * Clear feedback to user's response
+  * Fun appearace
   * Provide choice of difficulty level